ELLIS-Unit-Graz/ELLIS-Unit-Graz.github.io/news/index.md

 {% capture text %}

-Workshop at ELLIS UNConference
+We are happy to announce that together with the ELLIS Unit Nijmegen, we will host a Workshop at the ELLIS UNConference on December 2, 2025 in Copenhagen titled "Energy-Efficient AI: Models, Algorithms, and Hardware for Sustainable Intelligence".

 {%
   include button.html
   link="research"
-  text="Learn more about our research topics" icon="fa-solid fa-arrow-right" flip=true
+  text="Learn more about the content and register here" icon="fa-solid fa-arrow-right" flip=true style="bare"
-  style="bare"